Best Indoor TV Aerial For Freeview In 2024

 This post may contain affiliate links*

-Watching free TV in the UK is easy – Freeview is right there with 80+ channels, and you just need a way for your TV to interpret the signal.
-And that’s where an indoor TV aerial comes in.
+Watching free TV in the UK is easy – Freeview has 80+ channels, and you just need a way for your TV to interpret the signal.
+That’s where an indoor TV aerial comes in.

 So, should you get an amplified TV aerial, is 4G filtering important, and where should you even place it?